pombredanne/launchpad-3/lib/canonical/launchpad/pagetests/README.txt

 stomping on each other.
 A story might be a walkthrough of a particular use case, or a collection of tests based around some theme.

-In each story directory, all .txt files are run as "page tests".[1]
+In each story directory, all .txt files are run as "page tests".

 A page test is a doctest that tests pages of the launchpad application.